92-year-old allegedly killed son who wanted to put her in assisted living

 The gun was dislodged from Blessing's hand after a struggle with her son's girlfriend, as well as the second weapon, authorities said.

-The unidentified woman called authorities and Blessing was located on a recliner in the home and taken into custody.
+The unidentified woman called authorities, and Blessing was found on a recliner in the home and taken into custody.